Bow Out,

 Oil on canvas, 20 x 30cm, 2024

-The Dark Glass is a painting based on her study of Ingmar Bergman’s film Through A Glass Darkly (1961), which charts the psychotic illness of the main female protagonist on a remote Swedish island.
-The oval cropping, as in much of Cade’s oeuvre, accentuates the emotional intensity of the work, capturing a chilling, yet moody moment of trauma through carefully considered brushwork.
+The Dark Glass is a painting based on my study of Ingmar Bergman’s film Through A Glass Darkly (1961), which charts the psychotic illness of the main female protagonist on a remote Swedish island.
+The oval cropping, as in much of my oeuvre, accentuates the emotional intensity of the work, capturing a chilling, yet moody moment of trauma through carefully considered brushwork.
 It also presents a contemporary contradiction in response to the historical sentimentality of the oval portrait in relation to women.

 Opening Move,